rtichauerv/Paraffin/README.md

 ## The Team

-Created by the Iron Team (Ronny, Ale, Cris & Cecy) at the FIN bootcamp by Fintual.
+Created by the Queens Team 👑 at the FIN bootcamp by Fintual.
-All (most) of this code was writen in Puerto Natales, under the benevolent protection of [Donmilo](http://donmilo.cl/).

 ## The Stack